 This is a new production of Carmen by Spanish director Àlex OLLÉ of Barcelona, who brings his own inimitable reading of the opera and has it unfold in a completely new way.
 As with his new production of Turandot, performed at several venues in Japan in 2019, OLLÉ's musical sensitivity, bold ideas and strongly coherent vision flower in the dynamic space of his productions.
 This is a production bound to gain national and international attention.

 Artistic Director of Opera ONO Kazushi will be taking up the baton, tag-teaming with OLLÉ to sweep up the house in a passionate whirl.
-The role of Carmen will be performed by the talented French mezzo soprano Stéphanie D'OUSTRAC, while the up-and-coming tenor Migran AGADZHANYAN will take on the role of Don José.
+The role of Carmen will be performed by the talented French mezzo soprano Stéphanie D'OUSTRAC, while one of the leading Japanese tenors MURAKAMI Toshiaki will take on the role of Don José.

 *Please note that we will present this new production as "A New Normal" style version; respecting social distance and other COVID-19 prevention measures.